daniel-camacho-gomez/2D_Data-to-3D_Migration/README.md

 "migrationModel.m" contains the computational model.

-Use "Postprocessing.m" to plot 3D trajectories
+Use "Postprocessing.m" to plot 3D trajectories.